openstack/releases/doc/source/newton/schedule.rst

 RC1 target week
 ---------------

-The week of XXX is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate.
+The week of September 12 is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate.

 .. _n-hard-sf: